-PowerPal has three bearings, two in the generator and one in the turbine.
-The generator bearings are maintenance-free while the turbine bearing has been greased in the factory ready for use but requires re-greasing every 3 months of continuous use.
-To do this, clean the nipple on the bearing casing and apply extra grease with a grease gun.
-There is no need to stop the turbine to grease this bearing.
+PowerPal has two bearings in the turbine that require periodic attention - one near the runner inside the turbine casing and the other where the turbine shaft attaches to the generator.
+Both have been greased in the factory ready for use but require re-greasing every 3 months of continuous use.
+To do this, clean the nipples and apply extra grease with a grease gun.
+The turbine should be stopped prior to greasing.
+The generator bearings are maintenance-free.